daviddesu/plane-club/README.md

 ## Later

 [ ] Allow next log to poputa efrom the last details
+[ ] Upload and show avatar to nav bar
 [ ] Show avatar on log
 [ ] Like other people logs
 [ ] Google and facebook auth (clerk maybe?)